doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

   * The permission model is set to *Vault access policy*. *Azure role-based access control* is not used to ensure that sample users only require a *Contributor* Azure RBAC role assignment in order to complete the samples.
   * Secrets are created that are used by all samples.
 Note these secrets are static and will need to be manually updated if the values change.
     * *Log analytics workspace primary shared key*: The name of this secret is the same as the id of the log analytics workspace, e.g. *00000000-0000-0000-0000-000000000000*, and the value is the primary shared key which can be used to connect agents to the log analytics workspace.
-    * *Storage account access key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx*, and the value is access key1.
+    * *Storage account access key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx*, and the value is access key 1.
+    * *Storage account kerberos key1*: The name of this secret is the same as the storage account, e.g. *stxxxxxxxxxxxxxxx-kerb1*, and the value is kerberos key 1.
     * *adminpassword*: The password used for default administrator credentials when new sample resources are provisioned.
     * *adminuser*: The user name used for default administrator credentials when new sample resources are configured.
 The default value is *bootstrapadmin*.
     * *bootstrapadmin-ssh-key-private*: The private SSH key used to secure SSH access to Linux VMs created in the samples.
 The value of the *adminpassword* secret is used as the pass phrase.